asterics/AsTeRICS/bin/APE/README.md

 ### Example usages

 #### One model file, no installer
 Create a downstripped ARE package of model file _CameraMouse.acs_.
 Model file names are first looked up in the ARE/models folder of the AsTeRICS installation, which APE belongs to.
-By default, the result is written to the subfolder _defaultProjectDir/build/merged_.
+By default, the result is written to the subfolder _defaultProjectDir/build/merged_ (The destination directory can be changed with the properties _APE.targetProjectDir_ and _APE.targetBuildDir_).

 ```
 java -jar APE.jar -DAPE.models=CameraMouse.acs